 Is Email Marketing Outdated?

-At least not until some other technology comes along to replace it.
+Not until some other technology comes along to replace it.
 What would that be?
 I certainly don’t know.

 As email marketing software becomes more and more sophisticated, it will be able to take advantage of AI to micro-personalize emails based on responses and reactions from customers.
 This is something that can already be done to a certain extent, but I believe it will become much more advanced in the future.

-For example, imagine if your email software collected data on what people had purchased in the past, and then sent out an email saying that this other item would make a great addition to what they had already bought.
+For example, imagine if your email software collected data on what people had purchased in the past and then sent out an email saying that this other item would make a great addition to what they had already bought.

 How cool would that be?